fivequarters/fusebit.io/src/_blog/_posts/using-linear-with-everyauth.md

 ## Install dependencies

-For interacting with Gitlab API from Node.js we will use the popular Node.js SDK for GitLab [@gitbeaker/node](https://www.npmjs.com/package/@gitbeaker/node)
+For interacting with Linear API from Node.js we will use the official [@linear/sdk](https://www.npmjs.com/package/@linear/sdk)

 ```shell
 npm i @linear/sdk